-- Use fresh bing cherries, washed, stems removed, and pitted.
+- Use fresh bing cherries, washed, stems and pits removed.

 - Make your pie crusts in advance, wrap in plastic and store in the fridge.
 When you’re ready to bake the pie, set the crusts on the counter to warm slightly so they are malleable.

-- Use your fingers or a rubber spatula to level the cherries before adding the lattice.
+- Use a rubber spatula to level the cherry filling before adding the top crust.